Skip to content

 · Jorge Davila (Spain) vs. Christian Baya (DR Congo)

-The reserve bouts for the SENSHI Grand Prix, whose winners have a real chance to enter the title race, are:
+The reserve fights for the SENSHI Grand Prix, whose winners have a real chance at the title, are:

 · Aibek Amanov (Kazakhstan) vs. Viktor Krashevski (Bulgaria)